 For years your credit report data was enough for lenders to judge whether or not you are worthy of a personal loan.
 Recently, however, lenders have become hungry for what almost all companies want in 2020; more data.

-Personal loans are what they sound like; a loan used by anyone for various expenses such as home repair, wedding or moving costs.
 Lenders are utilizing alternative data in order to protect themselves from poor personal loan decisions, as well as gain new customers who may otherwise be at a disadvantage when being judged on credit score alone.

 Alternative Financial Data: Friend or Foe?

 A recent report by the Consumer Financial Protection Bureau (CFBC) revealed that 22% of Americans don’t have a credit score at all, limiting their means to obtain personal loans, large purchases such as a house or car.